CodeYourFuture/syllabus/docs/react/index.md

 <!-- TODO: use this to make a rubric? -->

-For advanced students, some further objectives would be:
+For advanced trainees, some further objectives would be:

 - Use class components instead of function components/Hooks
 - Explain why React state is used over plain old JavaScript variables